electrikmilk/cherrilang.org/language/best-practices.md

 ## Use constants

-Using constants when applicable allows you to referencr the output of an action instead of assigning it to a varaible.
+Using constants when applicable allows you to reference the output of an action instead of assigning it to a varaible.
 For every variable you never mutate the value of, you can reduce your Shortcut by 1 action.
 This is not a lot, but it adds up the more complex a Shortcut becomes.

 ```javascript
 const immutable = 5